Mitti has various settings and preferences to output different kind of data.

-Transmitting audio to Blackmagic devices currently unsupported, but you can output audio the Blackmagic devices.
+Transmitting audio to Blackmagic devices separately currently unsupported, but you can set the global audio output to Blackmagic devices.

 NDI™ by NewTek Inc., is a new technology for IP-based video production.
 With NDI Cues in Mitti, you can use any NDI output-enabled video application on the local network as sources.

 Mitti can broadcast the video part of the Current Cue with Video FX applied to NDI clients if you enable that in Project Preferences.
 The NDI tecnology supports both YUV and RGBA formats, and Mitti will use YUV by default because most of the cases that is more efficient.
 However YUV does not support alpha channel, so if alpha channel is required, you can turn on RGBA transmission optionally.

 The dimensions of NDI output - the width and height of the output - will always match with the dimensions of the source material.